 The welfare rights advocate can assist with the submissions and appeal process.

 How do you appeal a Centrelink Decision?

-- Then you can request a second review through Centrelink by an Authorised Review Officer (ARO).
+You can then request a second review through Centrelink by an authorised review officer (ARO).

-- Assist you in appealing a Centrelink decision that you feel is wrong e.g. an overpayment or period on non payment.
+Assist you in appealing a Centrelink decision that you feel is wrong e.g. an overpayment or period of non-payment.

 Initial telephone information can be given and an appointment made for you if necessary.
-When attending for an appointment bring all letters, documents or notes made about the issue that concerns you.
+Bring all letters, documents or notes made about the issue that concerns you to your appointment.

 To make an appointment

 National Welfare Rights Network is the network of community legal centres, which specialise in social security law and its administration by Centrelink.
 A range of factsheets is available to provide information about specific social security payments, your rights, obligations and entitlements.